davidcorne/cpp-sandbox/README.md

 But these will return a function pointer to operator(), they won't call it.

-## Polygons ##
-Archetypal polygon example for inheritance.
-A base polygon, a derived rectangle and triangle.
-Not great as you use a width and height for the polygon but not all polygons have it.
-Also I prepended all the classes with the letter C and allocated the instances as pointers to the base class.

 ## SelfDeleting ##
 Trying to make an executable to delete itself, unsurprisingly this doesn't work.

-## SpareMemory ##
-Something picked up from a [dirty programming trick](http://www.gamasutra.com/view/feature/132500/dirty_coding_tricks.php) called the programming antihero (if you haven't read that article I can't recommend it enough!).
-In this there was a game programmer who reserved 2Mb of memory to lose later when memory was tight.
-I was testing to see how this worked by reserving some memory and checking memory usage.
-It is had to see the exact memory usage from this sort of thing due to differences in types of memory (i.e. private bytes/working set...) but it certainly took some memory.

 ## StructClass ##
 Testing out the differences between structs and classes in C++.
 I found that apart from private/public as default there is no difference!
 This includes if you declare class T in a template, you can still use a struct.